-Shark Savers ‘I’m FINished with Fins’ campaign was launched in Hong Kong, Malaysia, Singapore, and Taiwan last year with WildAid, National Geographic, and World Wildlife Fund as partners.
+Shark Savers ‘I’m FINished with Fins’ campaign was launched in Hong Kong SAR, Malaysia, Singapore, and China Taiwan last year with WildAid, National Geographic, and World Wildlife Fund as partners.
 WildAid launched the ‘I’m FINished with Fins’ campaign in China in late 2013 building on its ongoing campaign to stem consumption of endangered wildlife.

 “We are excited to join WildAid, a highly respected 4-star charity, at a time when it’s vital for us to focus resources and talents to protect the most vulnerable species,” said Michael Skoletsky, Shark Savers’ Executive Director.
 “We know that we can count on our supporters to join WildAid’s efforts to stop the demand for shark fin soup.”